Observations of the shrinking internet universe.

 This is probably the point where the internet universe underwent the “Big Bang” as it were. spawning thousands of new servers equaling as stars in a giant super-galaxy.

-Some blamed the 9/11 terrorists attacks which caused businesses to attempt to re-evaluate their portfolios and how they invested looking forward into a future of terrorism and government control.
+Some blamed the 9/11 terrorist attacks which caused businesses to attempt to re-evaluate their portfolios and how they invested looking forward into a future of terrorism and government control.
 We’re not sure if 9/11 really played that major of a role in bursting the dot com bubble as we feel it was already in progress right after the 2000 New Year!
-To us it came right down to the fact that people stopped for a moment to seriously analyze the companies they were investing in.
+To us, it came right down to the fact that people stopped for a moment to seriously analyze the companies they were investing in.
 After finding out there was no profit to really be made.
 The investors bailed quickly leaving these toxic accounts in the dust.

 The information technology field also oversold themselves to businesses during this time.
 Anyone who can smash on a keyboard got a well-paying job during this time.
 Only to find out much later after these people received their degrees and college education that the jobs were transitory.
 Paid well for a few years and then moved overseas to people that would gladly work for below minimum wage.